R3n3gade-ai/google-gemini-live-api-multimodal-demo/README.md

 ### Why a Local Server?

-1. **API Key Protection**: Running a local server allows the Gemini API key to be stored on the server side, preventing exposure in client-side code.

-2. **WebSocket Proxy**: The server acts as a WebSocket proxy between the frontend and the Gemini API, handling the complexities of the API protocol.

-3. **Single Integration Point**: Having a backend provides a single point for integrating with Gemini and potentially other services in the future.

-4. **Simplified Development**: The separation of frontend and backend concerns facilitates development and testing.
+**Simplified Development**: The separation of frontend and backend concerns facilitates development and testing.

 ### Server Implementation